hect1k/portfolio/src/content/blog/using-the-internet-securely.md

 - Use a password manager to store and generate strong passwords.
 - **Recommended Password Manager**: **[GNU Pass](https://www.passwordstore.org/)** (A simple command-line password manager using GPG encryption).
 - Alternative: **[KeePassXC](https://keepassxc.org/)** (A libre, cross-platform password manager).
+- You can also visit **[PasswordManager.com](https://www.passwordmanager.com/)** to know more about popular (mostly commercial and non-libre) password managers. **NOTE:** PasswordManager.com earns a commission on any purchase via their website

 ### Secure Your Email and Communications